KaryFramling/EXTRAAMAS2023/EXTRAAMAS_2023.md

 ![](EXTRAAMAS_2023_files/figure-gfm/unnamed-chunk-12-1.png)<!-- -->

-The CI beeswarm reveals for example that the higher the value of "lstat" (%lower status of the population), the higher is the CI (contextual/instance-specific importance) of "lstat".
+The CI beeswarm reveals for example that the higher the value of “lstat” (%lower status of the population), the higher is the CI (contextual/instance-specific importance) of “lstat”.

 Next, we produce the corresponding beeswarm for Contextual influence
 values: